US Focus

 European Focus

-On Thursday, the Stoxx 600 ended 0.68% above last Friday’s close.
-Luxembourg, the U.K., and Italy were shifted to a Confirmed Uptrend after the indices retook their prior rally highs.
-Of the 17 indices we cover, seven are in a Confirmed Uptrend, one in a Rally Attempt, and 12 in an Uptrend Under Pressure.
+On Wednesday, the Stoxx 600 ended 1.19% above last Friday’s close.
+Of the 17 indices we cover, six are in a Confirmed Uptrend, two in a Rally Attempt, and the remaining nine in an Uptrend Under Pressure.
+Spain was upgraded from a Rally Attempt to a Confirmed Uptrend after gaining 1.3% on high trading volume.

 Global Focus Emerging